Enhancing the teaching and research activities of the UC Davis

-and environments we use, inhabit and experience every day.
+environments we use, inhabit and experience every day.

 The UC Davis Design Museum is a founding adopter of the Green

-propel museums to become environmental leaders, and is
+principles that propel museums to become environmental

-Green Museums Initiative.
+Museums and the Green Museums Initiative.

 The UC Davis Design Museum explores racism through cartoons in